gautam-ajay/gautam-ajay.github.io/about.md

 ---
 layout: page
 title: What is a Gautam Ajay
-description: Nikhita Raghunath is a software developer who loves distributed systems and open source.
+description: Gautam Ajay is both a person and the identity of this website.
+The two may or may not be associated.
 permalink: /about/
 ---
 <br>

  <img src="{{site.avatar}}" class="avatar-round"/>

-Hey there!
 I am a Gautam Ajay representing one Gautam Ajay.

 Does a site have its own identity?
 It is if its owner believes in site rights.
 Quirky sells on the internet.